Lodington/RoRCheats/README.md

+# DEPRECATED

+No longer works with anniversary update

 # Lod's Cheat Codes

 This Cheat menu is for having some fun in game by breaking the game or testing out items etc...!